htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

 files will make two trips over the network: one between the submitting machine and the execution machine, and a second between the submitting machine and the network file server.
-A checkpoint server configured to use the server’s local disk means that the checkpoint file will travel only once over the network, between the execution machine and the checkpoint server.
+A checkpoint server configured to use the server's local disk means that the checkpoint file will travel only once over the network, between the execution machine and the checkpoint server.
 The pool may also obtain checkpointing network performance benefits by using multiple checkpoint servers, as discussed